thatdudelarry/twentysixteen-child/README.md

 ___

 *5. Apply a decorative border to images within posts.*
-> Did a simple CMYK style offset.
-Amply provides information, it only makes sense that there would be callbacks to traditional printing.
+> I went with a simple yellow border, because Chiefs.
 ___

 *6. Change the color of the post titles.*
 > I made them red.
+Chiefs.
 ___

 *7. Modify unordered lists to use the "circle" bullet style.*